andrewchambers/bupstash/doc/man/bupstash-put.1.md

 * --no-default-tags:
   Do no set default tags.

-* --no-compression:
+* --compression ALGO:
-  Disable compression of data chunks, generally should only be used if the input data is uncompressible and you wish to increase throughput.
+  Compression algorithm, one of 'none', 'lz4' or 'zstd[:$level]'.
+  Defaults to 'zstd:3'.

 * --one-file-system:
   Do not traverse mount points in the file system.